 - Trickster Archetype: The first thing Harry does when meeting the Weasley twins (again) is trick them into starting a rumor, stunning them and Ron.
 He later encourages others to try to lose the House Cup, calling it a "Suck-up" Cup.
 Then there's, well, everything else he does…

 - Troperiffic: Tropes are invoked, discussed and parodied all the time.
 Several tropes are even mentioned by name — Blatant Lies, Cannon Fodder, The Power of Love, Unexplained Recovery (by its old name, "I Got Better"), UST and Unresolved Sexual Tension (spelled both ways, in fact)...

-- Unresolved Sexual Tension: Harry points out that Ron and Draco's rivalry looks suspiciously like "UST" (Hermione finds it hilarious, while the acronym goes right over Ron's head).
-He later thinks Ron and Hermione's relationship clearly falls under this as well.
+- Unresolved Sexual Tension: Harry points out that Draco and Ron's rivalry looks suspiciously like "UST" (Hermione finds it hilarious, whereas the acronym goes right over Ron's head).
+He later thinks Hermione and Ron's relationship clearly falls under this as well.

-- Vitriolic Best Buds: Harry and Draco.
-See The Rival above.
+- Vitriolic Best Buds: Draco and Harry.
+See the entry for The Rival above.

 - A Wizard Did It: A couple times, when someone asks how Harry knows something, he says it's "Magic" and refuses to elaborate.